-Following the Supreme Court’s decision to allow states to choose whether or not to expand Medicaid, many states have since expanded their Medicaid programs to cover all individuals below 138 percent of the federal poverty line.
+Following the 2012 Supreme Court decision to allow states to choose whether or not to expand Medicaid, many states have since expanded their Medicaid programs to cover all individuals below 138 percent of the federal poverty line.

 There are still many states that have not expanded Medicaid, leaving approximately 5 million Americans without health insurance who would be eligible for Medicaid coverage.
 NORD strongly supports expanding Medicaid in every state, as it would increase access to needed health services and allow thousands of Americans with rare diseases to gain health insurance coverage.